 Fellowship, Stanford Hospital & Clinics, Molecular Pathology (2010)

 Ph.D., University of Washington Medical Scientist Training Program-Fred Hutchinson Cancer Research Center, Molecular and Cellular Biology (2005)

 Current Research and Scholarly Interests

-Development and implementation of diagnostic assays for the detection and identification of clinically important viruses.
+Development and application of molecular assays for the diagnosis and management of infectious diseases.